volatility-labs/Fig-Nodes/README.md

 ### Node guide: DuplicateSymbolFilter
 - See docs/DuplicateSymbolFilter.md for how to do single-feed dedupe and two-feed comparisons (intersection, A−B, B−A) in one node.

+### Node guide: KucoinTraderNode
+- See docs/KucoinTraderNode.md to place Kucoin orders from a list of symbols (supports dry-run).

 ## (Optional) Setup Ollama

 For local LLM inference nodes, Fig Nodes *require* a local Ollama installation.
 Please see [Ollama installation instructions here](https://github.com/ollama/ollama).